cdktf/cdktf-provider-cloudflare/docs/zeroTrustAccessMtlsCertificate.csharp.md

 - *Type:* string

-The zone identifier to target for the resource.
-Conflicts with `account_id`.
+The Zone ID to use for this endpoint.
+Mutually exclusive with the Account ID.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_access_mtls_certificate#zone_id ZeroTrustAccessMtlsCertificate#zone_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_access_mtls_certificate#zone_id ZeroTrustAccessMtlsCertificate#zone_id}

 ---